Castle Combe: Congregational Church

-Today

-The motor racing venue, Castle Combe Circuit, is located on the site of the former RAF Castle Combe airfield near the village.

-The village has twice held the Combe Sunday event, a music festival which attracted 4,000 visitors to the village in 2006.

-Castle Combe is represented in Parliament by James Gray, and in Wiltshire Council by Jane Scott, both Conservatives.

 In popular culture

 The village was a location for the 1967 film musical Doctor Dolittle.
-Its frequently rainy summer climate frustrated production, as did attempted sabotage – including by British Army officer (and future explorer) Sir Ranulph Fiennes - because of residents' irritation at the producers' modifications of the area for shooting.
+Its frequently rainy summer climate frustrated production, as did attempted sabotage - including by British Army officer (and future explorer) Sir Ranulph Fiennes - because of residents' irritation at the producers' modifications of the area for shooting.
 Other productions include "The Murder of Roger Ackroyd", an episode of Agatha Christie's Poirot, and the films Stardust and The Wolfman.
 Throughout September 2010, the village was a filming location for Steven Spielberg's production of War Horse.

 Raymond Austin set the action of his book Find me a Spy, Catch me a Traitor in the village and at the Manor.
 The house of Alice Cartalet in the manga and anime series Kiniro Mosaic was based on Fosse Farmhouse, a guesthouse near Castle Combe.

-The village was a filming location for the fantasy adventure movie Mariah Mundi and the Midas Box in 2012, and later for a series of Downton Abbey.
+The village was a filming location for the fantasy adventure movie Mariah Mundi and the Midas Box in 2012, and later for a television adaptation of the Anthony Trollope novel Doctor Thorne.

+The Apple TV+ spy thriller series Slow Horses filmed several episodes of its second series in Castle Combe and the nearby airfield, referring to the village as "Upshott."

 Tourist services

 Castle Combe has a car park at the top of the hill, and toilet facilities over the bridge at the bottom of the village.
 A small museum closed in 2012.

 The Manor House was built in the 17th century and rebuilt in the 19th.
 It has 48 rooms and 365 acre of gardens.
-During World War II, the New Zealand Forestry Officers had the Manor House as their headquarters.
-In 1947, the owner of the Castle Combe estate sold the houses of the estate and the Manor House became a country club.
+During World War II, the house was used as a hospital.
+In 1947, the owner of the Castle Combe estate sold the houses and the estate and the Manor House became a country club.
 After 18 months, the club left the premises, and the house was shortly thereafter sold to Bobbie Allen, an amateur hotelier, and her husband.
 Mrs Allen wrote a book of her experiences, From Claridge's to Castle Combe.
-The manor house and estate were sold in 1947.
 The property was owned by the Allen family for some time, and they sold the Manor House to Mr and Mrs Oliver Clegg who (some time after 1976) sold it to the corporation which now owns the property.
 By the time it was listed as a Grade II property in 1960, it was already operating as a hotel.

-The 5-star Manor House Hotel is in the west end of the village and features 21 rooms, including a suite and 29 cottages.
-In addition to the golf course (which opened in 1992), the grounds include "a glorious Italianate garden" and the River Bybrook.